The zero-forcing receiver is a natural progression of the

 , we solve,

-It is important to note that must exist for the zero-forcing solution to
+must exist for the zero-forcing solution to

 exist.
 Brown et al. investigate certain necessary conditions for the